-- To access this list, change the view from segments to terms not to translate from the top left hand corner of the Editor window.
+- To access this list, click the Glossary menu at the top of the Editor window.

 - In the terms not to translate view, simply Add new terms with the Input box or Remove selected terms.
 Please note that you should be as complete as possible for each entry to make sure only occurrences of the full terms are not translated.

 It may happen that a term should generally not be translated except in certain phrases or sentences.
 If for example your brand name is a generic term (example: Autumn) and you sell clothes, you don't want "Autumn" to be translated except in the phrase "Autumn collection".
 For this use case, you can add "Autumn collection" to the Exceptions list and keep "Autumn" in the list of terms that should not be translated.

 If you want to complete a review offline you can navigate pages and then click on Export link in the Memory section.
 You can then choose from CSV or XLIFF format and download all discovered segments during the browsing session.

 After modifying the files you can reimport it from to the Store translation Memory from your Merchant account.